Table of Contents

-There are three Yakushima Ferry services which all leave different ports in Kagoshima.
+There are three Yakushima Ferry services that all leave different ports in Kagoshima.
 The Tane Yaku (Rocket or Toppy) Jetfoil is the fastest at around 2 hours, but also the most expensive.

 There is a daily car ferry which takes around 4 hours and then the overnight Hibiscus freighter ship which is the cheapest but takes the longest.
 See below for information about each of these options and an account of my crossing on the Hibiscus freighter.